Where did the Rich co‑creation principles come from?

 Resistance to change is seen for what it really is: a signal that the value requirements of the individual, group or enterprise, or those of entities they care deeply about, are not being met, and an appeal — perhaps a disruptive one — for matters to be put right.

-Those involved in a co-creation project serve others without the need for reciprocation.
+Those involved in a Rich Co‑creation project serve others without the need for reciprocation.

-A shared vision of realised potential offers inspiration and creates cohesion.
+A shared vision of realized potential provides inspiration and creates cohesion.

 Ownership and commitment arise from an egalitarian approach.